J7mbo/Goij/README.md

 Goij is a recursive dependency injector.
 Use Goij to bootstrap and wire together S.O.L.I.D, clean Go applications.

+> IMPORTANT NOTE: This was a experiment that I created *for fun*.
+Please don't use it in production, it's not stable.
+The idea itself is nice, and if you decide you are willing to accept the tradeoffs of runtime resolving vs compile-time then this is of course your prerogative.
+This will be left here for others to see some crazy ideas I had.
+You could look at google/wire if you want to generate factories, otherwise just wire everything up yourself until we have generics in Go. :-)

 ### Example

 ```Go